eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 #### Redis

 Set REDIS to use a Redis cache.
 Use this cache type in scenarios with higher scalability demands or clustered setups.
-If this cache type is used, you must set the spring.cache.redis.host and spring.cache.redis.port properties, too.
+If this cache type is used, you must set the spring.cache.redis.host and spring.cache.redis.port properties as well.

 Configuration example: